 "The human brain hates to feel deprived", she adds, "so reframe your change as a positive choice: 'I get more pleasure if I save my sweet tooth for a treat I really enjoy', or 'I sleep better when I've digested my food', for example.
 You won't see results straight away, so it's important to also focus on other wellbeing benefits.
 Then, when that small change becomes a habit, add a new one."

 It takes 30 days to make something a habit.
 And when it comes to the gym?
 According to a longitudinal study published in the Journal of Behaviour Medicine, you'd have to visit for an average of four times a week, for six weeks to become a true 'regular'.

 Sound achievable?
-Us neither.
-Sure, in an ideal world we’d all go to the gym every day in the morning before work, but realistically most of us just don’t have the time.
+No, we don't think so either.
+Sure, in an ideal world we'd all go to the gym every day in the morning before work, but realistically most of us just don't have the time.

 There are, however, plenty of ways to incorporate more exercise into your life to help you achieve your fitness goals - especially if you're a beginner rather than a behemoth.

 To be considered 'active', government guidelines say you need to participate in some form of exercise - walking, aerobics, running etc. - for 150 hours per week.
 Sound like a lot?
 Actually, this works out at 30 minutes per day, which is achievable for everyone.

 "The 10,000-step target equates to the same amount of moderate activity", explains personal trainer and wellbeing expert Nicola Addison.

 Using an activity-tracking device or app, or even an old-school pedometer, can keep you feeling motivated and help you hit your target.
 Or check out this handy guide to see if you're on track.